Andreu Veà Baró

-He is a great defender of the methods and uses of the Internet, antagonistic to the «classic PTT-telco way».
+He is a defender of the methods and uses of the Internet, antagonistic to the «classic PTT-telco way».
 He promoted and presided over ESPANIX (the major Spanish Internet exchange point) and the installation in Madrid and Barcelona of one of the 13 DNS global root servers.

 After his doctoral dissertation thesis on the technology, history, and social structure of the Internet (which for 8 years was one of the top 25 most downloaded, 260,000 copies), he was invited by Vint Cerf (one of the “fathers of the Internet”) to continue his original research at Stanford University (California, USA), from which he launched the international research program WiWiW.org.

 Nowadays he contributes to the launching and soft-landing of technology-based companies in Silicon Valley.
 He has been elected as Eminent Expert for Spain on the Grand Jury at the UNESCO’s World Summit Award (Global Awards for mobile apps).

 He was the founder and President of the Spanish chapter of the Internet Society (ISOC-ES) between 2009-2017.
 He was member of the advisory board of the Internet Hall of Fame in 2013.

 In 2018 he published «Tecnologia para andar por casa» (in spanish), an informative work to facilitate the "digital life" of the general public.

 During the 2019-2020 coronavirus pandemic, he coined and organized the community of COVIDWarriors as an open initiative to shelter all kinds of civil society initiatives in order to alleviate the effects of the pandemic.
 From the Interesting People community that he leads, it materialized into a non-profit association formed by professional volunteers and proactive organizations, with entrepreneurial talent and technological initiatives, which obtained funding for the fight against COVID-19 through patronage.
 The initiative was worthy of several awards.